Walmart and McDonald’s have the most workers on food stamps and Medicaid, new study shows

 The next companies with large number of workers on federal benefits include Dollar Tree, Dollar General, Amazon, Burger King and FedEx, the GAO found.
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

-Morgan O’Marra, a spokeswoman for McDonald’s, said that the company believed the data was taken out of context and misleading, noting that McDonald’s and Walmart make for some of the largest employers of the country.
+In a statement sent by spokeswoman Morgan O’Marra, the company said it believed the data was taken out of context and misleading, noting that McDonald’s and Walmart account for some of the largest employers of the country.

-“The average starting wage at U.S. corporate-owned restaurants is over $10 per hour and exceeds the federal minimum wage,” the company said in a statement.
+“The average starting wage at U.S. corporate-owned restaurants is over $10 per hour and exceeds the federal minimum wage,” the statement said.
 “McDonald’s believes elected leaders have a responsibility to set, debate and change mandated minimum wages and does not lobby against or participate in any activities opposing raising the minimum wage.”

 McDonald’s announced last year that it would stop lobbying against efforts to raise the minimum wage.